lucid-k/python/README.md

 6. Prompts user for their pronouns and prints a customized message.
 7. Runs continuously until user exits.
 Like 6.
 8. Counts down from a particular number(timer).
 Shows a series.
 Counts the multiples of a number within a range.
 9. Login and access control simulator.
 Username and password check.
-Role based access
+Role based access.
+10. Game character status tracking.
+Uses bit flags to represent different conditions.

 ## Examples